glaukko/glaukko/README.md

 ### Welcome!
 👋 Hi, I’m glaukko.
 I'm from Brazil, 22 years old and I have been passionate about programming since I was 12.
-I'm Majoring in Software Engineering

-- Full Stack Developer
+I'm Majoring in Software Engineering and I'm a Full Stack Developer
-- Back-End Preference
-- C# My Beloved

 Discord: glaukko